GT3CH1/sqlsprinkler-cli/README.md

     - [cross](https://github.com/rust-embedded/cross)
     - Docker

-After installing dependencies run `make build-rpi` to build the program.
+After installing the build dependencies, you can run `make deb` to create a `.deb` package.

 ## Installing

 * To install, please run `# make install`
-* To install the service, please run `#make install-service` (`make install` will also do this).

 ## Usage